router5/router5/README.md

 ## routeNodeSelector

-`routeNodeSelector` is a selector created with [reselect](https://github.com/rackt/reselect).
-It is designed to be used on a route node and works with `connect` higher-order component from `react-redux`.
+`routeNodeSelector` is a selector designed to be used on a route node and works with `connect` higher-order component from `react-redux`.

 If your routes are nested, you'll have a few route nodes in your application.
 On each route change, only _one_ route node needs to be re-rendered.
 That route node is the highest common node between your previous route and your current route. `routeNodeSelector` will only trigger a re-render